Testing the compiler

 In CI, some tools are allowed to fail.
 Failures send notifications to the corresponding teams, and is tracked on the toolstate website.
 More information can be found in the toolstate documentation.

 Rust tests integration with real-world code to catch regressions and make informed decisions about the evolution of the language.
-There are several kinds of integration tests, including Crater.
-See the Integration testing chapter for more details.
+There are several kinds of ecosystem tests, including Crater.
+See the Ecosystem testing chapter for more details.

 Performance testing